hengyu89/UCSD_HW1_Code-Refactor/README.md

 For convenience, you could click the title on the right top side to quickly jump to the area of description.

+## What the program did

+> * All use semantic HTML elements.
+(No "div")
+> * elements follow a logical structure independent of styling and positioning.
+(Webpage looks organized)
+> * All images have accessible alt attributes.
+> * All heading attributes fall in sequential order.
+> * Have a concise, descriptive title.

 ## Linking Webpage

 If you would like to see the webpage, click the link below: